Family Office Insights & Knowledge Base

 Why ETFs alone are not enough for a family office portfolio

-In the last few years, investment committees in family offices have started to recommend ETFs as the default.
+In recent years, investment committees in family offices have started to recommend ETFs as the default.
 That is a strange answer to the wrong question.
 A family's target is not the index.

 Westwick was built on the values of the Missi Dominici

 Charlemagne's empire was too vast for him to govern directly.
-He created envoys — the Missi Dominici — who carried his authority across the empire.
-Westwick Melrose & Cromwell is built along the same lines.
+He created envoys, the Missi Dominici, who carried his authority across the empire.
+Westwick Melrose & Cromwell is built along the same lines, and on three values that make the role work: loyalty, transparency, and excellence.

 In a family office, "family" comes before "office"